-Upper Mustang trekking is a treat to a wanderer and an explorer with its setting of typical Tibetan villages, exquisite and one of a kind mountain passes, alpine valleys and the galore of high peaks.
-With modern culture being untouched for a thousand years, Upper Mustang has gracefully kept its ethnic culture, primitive lifestyle and age-old heritage intact for centuries and till date.
+Upper Mustang walking holidays is a treat to a wanderer and an explorer with its setting of typical Tibetan villages, exquisite and one-of-a-kind mountain passes, alpine valleys and the galore of high peaks.
+With modern culture being untouched for a thousand years, Upper Mustang has gracefully kept its ethnic culture, primitive lifestyle and age-old heritage intact for centuries and to date.
 Upper Mustang houses its locals in aesthetically pleasing stone and sunbaked mud bricks.
-The town wall and the four-story palace in Lo – Manthang are two of the arresting architectures in Mustang that one should not miss out on.
+The town wall and the four-story palace in Lo Manthang are two of the arresting architectures in Mustang that one should not miss out on.
 Yet another attraction is the Tiji Festival which is highly influenced by the rich Tibetan culture, which coincides with the end of the dry season.
 Do not be taken aback if you find a female from Mustang with more than 5 spouses!
-With an extremely unique and conflicting culture of a different family life where all the brothers in the family are married to a single girl.
-Having half a dozen of husbands isn’t something out of the blue for the locals at Lo-Manthang.
+With an extremely unique and conflicting culture of different family life where all the brothers in the family are married to a single girl.
+Having half a dozen husbands isn’t something out of the blue for the locals at Lo-Manthang.
 This is what we may call a practice of Polyandry.